 What to Know

 Northville has a few places to stay including the Sacandaga campground, the Inn at The Bridge, The Flip Inn, The Orendaga, and Timeless Tavern.
 There are a few bars that serve food, a pizza shop, deli and a diner.
 There is no bike shop in Northville, the best place to go is The Bike Works in Johnstown (16 miles south) before you head to Northville.
 Neil is a great mechanic if you need any last minute support and the shop is well stocked.
-There is a general outdoor shop on rt.
-30 about a mile south of Northville for any last minute gear needs.
 With a number of places to eat, a brand new Stewarts Shops, a grocery store, and one of those old time hardware stores that has just about everything, you should be able to find whatever it is you are looking for.
 There is also public parking available to leave vehicles right in town.

 Camping is possible virtually anywhere except private land.
 There are lean-tos dotted throughout the Adirondacks that are first-come-first-served.
 Where there are designated campsites please use them and if you are wild camping respect the rules of leave-no-trace.
 There are state run campgrounds that are either on route or not far off route, two notable ones would be Lewey Lake campground south of the town of Indian Lake and Meecham Lake campground which the route passes right through.